WeOpenML/PandaLM/README.md

 ```

 We offer several choices for experiencing our PandaLM.
-(Uploading model weights...Please be patient.)
+(Preparing codes..Please be patient.)
 1. Try PandaLM on your local machine (with a GPU having at least 24G VRAM) using a Web UI: {}
 2. Run PandaLM on batch data in a command-line script: {}
 3. Train a new PandaLM in a command-line script: {}